sp1ritCS/gtk-android-builder/README.md

 To build a GTK application for Android, it must meet the following preconditions:

 - Have an exposed `main(int, char**, char**)` entrypoint (reduced parameters are allowed) that ends up calling `g_application_run` before it returns
-- Have meson build script that uses `gnome.executable` from the [GNOME module](https://mesonbuild.com/Gnome-module.html) to define the application target.
-As of now, this requires a [forked meson](https://github.com/sp1ritCS/meson/tree/android2) (`git clone --depth 1 https://github.com/sp1ritCS/meson.git --branch android2`).
+- Ensure that the meson build script has set the `android_exe_type: 'application'` kwarg in the `executable` of the application target.
+As of now, this requires a [forked meson](https://github.com/sp1ritCS/meson/tree/android) (`git clone --depth 1 https://github.com/sp1ritCS/meson.git --branch android`).

 To then build the application, follow these steps: